 Kansas Sublease Agreement

-A Kansas sublease agreement is a legal document that permits a tenant, referred to as the “sublessor,” to rent out all or a portion of their rental property to a third party, known as the “sublessee,” during part or all of the lease term.
-The sublessor remains responsible for the original lease until it terminates, acting as a landlord to the sublessee.
+A Kansas sublease agreement represents a legal document that permits a tenant, referred to as the “sublessor,” to rent out all or part of their rental property to a third party, known as the “sublessee,” during part or all of the lease term.
+Furthermore, the sublessor maintains responsibility for the original lease until it terminates.
+Additionally, the sublessor acts as a landlord to the sublessee under this Kansas sublease arrangement.

 Kansas Sublease Agreement